South Punjab Province movement

 The movement for Saraiki province began in the 1970s when Saraiki-speakers demanded that the Saraiki language be officially recognized.
-The Pakistani government recognized the Saraiki language as a separate language under President Muhammad Zia-ul-Haq, though he kept the provincial movement in check.
+The Pakistani government recognized the Saraiki language as a separate language under President Muhammad Zia-ul-Haq, although he kept the provincial movement in check.
 In 1989, Taj Langah founded the Pakistan Saraiki Party (PSP) and remained its president until his death in 2013.
 He was one of the foremost figures of the Saraiki province movement.

 The region of southern Punjab comprises the Bahawalpur, Multan and Dera Ghazi Khan divisions.
 The proposed province would form about 52 percent of the total area and almost 40 percent of the population of the current Punjab province.

 History

-1970s–1990s
+1960s–1990s

-The Saraiki language movement originated in the early 1970s, later transferring into a separate province movement after the creation of the Saraiki Subha Mahaz (SSM).
+The Saraiki language movement originated in the late 1960s, later transferring into a separate province movement after the creation of the Saraiki Subha Mahaz (SSM).
 Although Bahawalpur was initially the headquarters of a separate province movement, Multan later became the centre of Saraiki nationalist activities.
+In April 1970, Saraiki activist Riyaz Hashimi, one of the leaders of anti-One Unit movement, recorded a petition in the Supreme Court, calling for the establishment of Bahawalpur province.
+The petition was rejected and prompted Hashimi to push for a Saraiki-dominated province and he eventually coined the term 'Saraikistan' in 1972.

-The government of President Muhammad Zia-ul-Haq recognized Saraiki as an independent language, which, according to Husain Ahmad Khan, was a triumph for Saraiki movement.
+The government of President Muhammad Zia-ul-Haq recognized Saraiki as an independent language, which, according to Husain Ahmad Khan, was a triumph for the Saraiki movement.
 However, Zia's regime did not allow the movement to air its grievances publicly.
 As such, the SSM supported the Pakistan People's Party (PPP) in exchange for promises that their demands would be considered if voted in.
 However, upon the failure to fulfil the demands, the Saraiki Subha Mahaz transformed into the Pakistan Saraiki Party (PSP).
 The PSP was led by prominent Saraiki activist Taj Langah until his death in 2013.

 In 1989, Asghar Khan supported a Bahawalpur state and opposed the idea of a Saraiki state.
 In the same year, Ghaus Bakhsh Bizenjo opposed the Bahawalpur state but supported the idea of a Saraiki state.